 Sightseeing & Activities in Sitges

-Food and Wine Tour – Explore the beautiful village of Sitges while tasting two organic or natural wines, plus try ham, cheese and tapas in three stops.
-You will be guided on this tour by a history and geography graduate, and wine culture lover.
-They will bring out the wine enthusiast in you as you enjoy a special day surrounded by vineyards, landscapes and unique sensations.
+Food and Wine Tour – Yes, more wine!
+Explore the beautiful village of Sitges while tasting two organic or natural wines, plus try ham, cheese, and tapas in three stops.
+You will be guided on this tour by a history and geography graduate and wine culture lover.
+They will bring out the wine enthusiast in you as you enjoy a special day surrounded by vineyards, landscapes, and unique sensations.
 Book tour →

 Gay Beaches in Sitges

-Perhaps one of its most famous assets and the main day-time attraction during the warm months, are the sun-soaked beaches that line the coast of this tiny Catalan town.
+Perhaps one of its most famous assets and the main daytime attraction during the warm months are the sun-soaked beaches that line the coast of this tiny Catalan town.
 You’ll find 17 beaches in total, some quite crowded in high season and others always with plenty of room.
-All are gay-friendly though Platja de la Bassa Rodona is the main gay beach along with Cala de l’Home Mort and Platja dels Balmains, which are the nude beaches a bit farther from the city center.
-There is nothing better than heading to the beach and spending the afternoon laying out, having a swim and sipping a cocktail from one of the beachside bars.
+All are gay-friendly, but these are the three most frequented by the gays!

-Bassa Rodona is the main gay beach in Sitges and the most central.
-It's a short 10 minute walk from the train station and only a few meters from the Carrer del Pecat, the main hostpot of gay life in the town.
-Bassa Rodona’s sand is thin and clean, the water is warm and it's not very deep, so you will need to walk for a while if you want to be covered by the water above your knees.
-Bassa Rodona is the paradise of muscled bodies and tight speedos.
+Bassa Rodona – The most central of Sitges’s “gay beaches” is actually pretty mixed.
+It’s a short 10-minute walk from the train station and only a few meters from Carrer del Pecat—just walk along the promenade away from the church until you see the Pink Triangle Monument.
+Bassa Rodona’s sand is thin and clean, the water is warm, and it’s not very deep, so you will need to walk for a while if you want to be covered by the water above your knees.
+During the heat of summer, Bassa Rodona becomes a paradise of muscled bodies and tight speedos.

 Restaurants and Cafes